-Often overlooked for headliners like Tuscany and Rome, Italy’s Piemonte (Piedmont) region offers families fantastic scenery, delicious regional food and wine, and an unbeatable locale with easy access and proximity to France and Switzerland.
+Often overlooked for headliners like Tuscany and Rome, Italy’s Piemonte (also spelled Piedmont) region offers families fantastic scenery, delicious regional food and wine, and an unbeatable locale with easy access and proximity to France and Switzerland.
 While it’s not on the well-worn Italian tourist path, its landscape is just as enticing with rolling hills, quaint towns that aren’t overrun with tourists, and grapes as far as the eye can see.

 The Piemonte is super-easy to access, either by flying into the capital city of Torino or into Milan, which is only an hour’s drive away.
 Our bet?
 You’ll be wowed by everything the region has to offer and appreciate the rustic feel with luxe amenities — all at a wallet-friendly price point.

 Torino, or Turin, was the first capital of a unified Italy.
 Its royal lineage is on display with arcaded shopping streets, interesting café culture (adults should try a bicerin, made with espresso, chocolate and whipped cream) and grand squares.
 Torino offers plenty to keep families busy with its Egyptian Museum, second only to the one in Cairo, and historic and religious relics, including the Shroud of Turin and a self-portrait of Da Vinci.
 There’s also the Olympic Park from the 2006 games and the world-famous soccer club Juventus.